 Hmmm… Nuff said me thinks.

 Finally got around to looking at the details for the ferry sailing to Iceland in a couple of days.
-It’s actually a 3 day, 3 night crossing (as opposed two the 2 nights I’d originally promised).
+It’s actually a 3 day, 3 night crossing (not the 2 days originally specified!).
 You can just imagine how well that went down when announced to the family!
 Whoops… My attention to detail is exceptional.
 Couple of snaps from the drive.